Can You Do Better?

 By bidding on terms such as these, you gain exposure and, in turn, have a crack at targeting a much wider audience.

-By experimenting with and dedicating time to maximising and tinkering with your Amazon ads, you can give your products the best possible chance on the world’s biggest, most renowned shopping platforms.
+By experimenting with and dedicating time to maximising and tinkering with your Amazon PPC Adverts, you can give your products the best possible chance on the world’s biggest, most renowned shopping platforms.

 There’s no time like the present to invest in Amazon ads.
 In essence, if your business is centred around a physical, tangible product, then you absolutely must consider investing both time and money into Amazon paid advertising.